How to Help Your Teen Manage a Chronic Illness

 Support Teens to Manage a Chronic Illness

+Teens with chronic conditions are often models of resilience, because they have opportunities to witness and experience strength in the face of adversity.
+They learn about the things that really matter, including having a supportive family.
+These lessons last a lifetime.
 At the same time, young people living with a chronic illness face many challenges.
 For example, having to make complex medical and disease management decisions at a young age.
 Too often, adolescents with chronic diseases have so much going on that parents step in and make decisions for them.
 While intentions may be good, this can compromise development by taking away control and stifling their need for independence.
 And it may undermine their growing ability to make thoughtful decisions on their own.
 On the other hand, sometimes parents can become so frustrated that they let their teens have too much responsibility before they are ready.

 Make Decisions Together

 Whenever possible, parents should involve teens in important decisions and tasks related to illness management.
 And teens should assume gradual responsibility for doing these things on their own.
 It’s critical for their health and well-being.

 Shared decisions increases their sense of control over their condition.
 Teens can begin to take ownership over their health.
 They get to practice important decision making skills.
 Their ability to overcome and bounce back from challenges is strengthened.
 Parents have a wonderful opportunity to nurture their teen’s resilience by supporting them to manage their chronic illness.